 Straight forward, yet again.

-The search is very simple as expected.
-Add your dates, destination and off you go.
+Just add your dates, destination, and off you go.

 I asked about this and Vrbo is much stronger in Europe.
 After all, this is a travel blog about Europe.
 So that is really good news.

-For London, Paris and Amsterdam they have a lot of ratings.
+Therefore, I tested other destinations in Europe with Vrbo to check this out.
+For London, Paris, and Amsterdam they have a lot of ratings.

 As mentioned, I did my first rental search for apartments and houses near Santa Marta, Colombia.
 I noticed right away, a few properties did not have a price.
 Odd.
 It states “View details for price“.
 I was curious and had a look.

-After having a closer look, I could not find any explanation why the price was not shown in the first place.
+After having a closer look, I could not find any explanation of why the price was not shown in the first place.
 It doesn’t look different.

-Receiving a follow up email
+Receiving a follow-up email

 One day after my sign up with Vrbo and my direct search for accommodation, I received a follow-up email.
 It was about my search.

-“We’ve saved your search so you don’t miss out on your dream vacation”
+“We’ve saved your search so you don’t miss out on your dream vacation“.

-It is a simple, friendly reminder and accommodations they found based on my previous search.
+It is a simple, friendly reminder and the accommodations they found based on my previous search.
 Very handy, really.
 It does not feel pushy at all like I experienced with many other platforms.

 This email could be improved a bit, I feel.
 It could mention average prices, for instance.
 Or some kind of more helpful information that makes me want to keep doing my research.